IsaacWoods/poplar/book/kernel/syscalls.md

 result of the system call (if there is one) in `rax`.
 If a system call takes less than five parameters, the unused parameter registers will be preserved across the system call.

-### Returning kernel object IDs
+### Return values
-Often, system calls need to return something of the form of the Rust type `Result<KernelObjectId, SomeErrorType>`.
+Often, a system call needs to return a status, plus a number of handles.
+We use a common pattern to make this easier:

-There is a common pattern used to represent this in the single `usize`:
+* Bits `0..16` contain the status:
-* Bits `0..16` contain the index of the object's ID, if the call succeeded
+    - `0` means that the system call succeeded, and the rest of the return value is valid
-* Bits `16..32` contain the generation of the object's ID, if the call succeeded
+    - `>0` means that the system call errored.
+The meaning of the value is system-call specific.
-* Bits `32..64` contain the status:
+* Bits `16..32` contain the 1st handle returned to userspace, if applicable
-    - `0` means the system call succeeded, and bits `0..32` contain a valid object ID
+* Bits `32..48` contain the 2nd handle returned to userspace, if applicable
-    - `>0` means that the system call failed.
-The meaning of the status is system-call dependent.
+* Bits `48..64` contain the 3rd handle returned to userspace, if applicable